alanmimms/kl10/doc/notes.md

 * Convert ebus-defs.svh to package
 * Use associative array to build list of iEBUSdriver modules for top.v synthesis?
 * Define methods for EBUS access in iEBUS
+* Go through the rev 'F' CON and make sure that is what I implemented.

 # System Organization